you live or attend school or college in the

 Awards The Trust will not normally contribute to the cost of a whole gap year, foreign exchanges, school course-work, a simple holiday, or a project managed and planned by school or other organisation.
 (Organised courses and camps come into this category but, in some circumstances, may offer special opportunities for independent planning and initiative.
 Much would depend on your approach.)
-In general, the Trust is looking to help with independently-planned expeditions or enterprises - the kind of thing you might use part of your school summer holiday for - end of Year 10, perhaps, or after GCSE or A level.
+In general, the Trust is looking to help with expeditions or enterprises substantially planned by you .
+The kind of thing you might use part of your school summer holiday for - end of Year 10, perhaps, or after GCSE or A level.

-Awards made for independently-planned projects which do not involve time away (i.e. Home-based) may take into account running expenses and the purchase of materials.
+Awards may also be made for made for projects which do not involve time away (i.e. Home-based).
+You may ask for running expenses and the purchase of materials.
 The Trust does not usually contribute to the cost of permanent equipment.